How to Get Water Off Your Pool Cover

 Here are my top tips to follow to prevent water from collecting on your pool cover:

 Weigh the edges down.
 Heavy water bags or pool pillows placed at the edges of your pool cover will help prevent it from sagging.
 Place the bags or another type of weight along the edges of your pool evenly for best weight distribution.
-For more on securing the edges of your pool cover, check out my article on how to secure your pool cover the right way.
+For more information on securing the edges of your pool cover, check out my article on how to secure your pool cover the right way.

 Keep the pool center higher than the sides.
 By adjusting your cover to a sloping dome where the center of the cover is higher than the sides, you’re letting gravity do half the work for you.
 If done right, water should slide off and collect on the sides, keeping the center safe from the dreaded sag.
 If you want to get creative, you could toss a bunch of inflated beach balls or some rubber tires into the pool to distribute weight away from the center.